 Information Regarding Current Graduate Students:

-My current research lab consists of five graduate students: Nick Livingston is going on internship for the 2016-2017 year, Katie Oost is a fifth-year graduate student, Hillary Gleason is in her fourth year of the program, and Oak Reed is in his second.
-Our newest member of the lab, James Brennan, will join the program this fall.
+My current research lab consists of five doctoral students: Hillary Gleason is in her 6th year of the program, Oak Reed is in his 4th, James Brennan is in his 3rd, Kinsie Dunham is in her 2nd, and Gabriella Ji is a 1st year student.
 In the presentation and publication list below, graduate student (current and past) co-authors and co-presenters are in bold, and undergraduate students in italics.

 Notice to Applicants for the Ph.D.
 Program in Clinical Psychology:

-At this point, I do NOT plan on taking a graduate student for the 2017 admissions cycle.
-Applications to our program will be reviewed shortly after the 12/1/16 due date; please check other faculty webpages for mentors who are reviewing applications this year.
+At this point, I do plan on taking a graduate student for the 2019 admissions cycle.
+Applications to our program will be reviewed shortly after the 12/1/18 due date; please check other faculty webpages for mentors who are also reviewing applications this year.
 Please do not hesitate to contact me if you have further questions at email@example.com.

 Ph.D., University of Washington, 2003 (clinical internship at the VA Medical Affairs - Seattle division completed 2003)